kenthong/book_app/book_app_server/README.md

 Change the 'localhost' to your public IP.

-This was tested only on tested on Windows 10  and Ubuntu 22 environment.
+This was only tested on Windows 10  and Ubuntu 22 environment.